• 2 min read

-Run as a Product: Observability, Runbooks, Ownership
+Run as a Product: observability and incident visibility

 Platform Engineering isn’t “CI/CD automation”.